Are You In a Healthy Relationship?

+Evaluating whether you are in a safe, healthy relationship can be an important step.
 To love and be loved.
 Love, acceptance, respect, to be desired, security, passion, are all things we may want in a relationship.
 There are certainly others and each person has specific desires.
 What I want to focus on here is the aspect of emotional safety in relationships.
 How we feel in terms of safe may have more than a thousand factors from our history with parents, childhood friends, eppi-genitics, attachment style, heartbreak, and the influence of movies and books or our belief system narratives.
 It doesn’t matter the source, we can notice their manifestations in our own actions and in-actions if we are aware.

 Aside from the the basic survival instincts in our biology that generate fears, we develop another layer of emotional safety, or insecurity in our social relationships.
 Two major belief system factors are the fear of being alone, and criticism from our partner.
-In my experience women are more alert to the issue of being alone, while men more fear criticism from their partner.
+In my experience when it comes to healthy relationships, women are more alert to the issue of being alone, while men more fear criticism from their partner.
 While being “alone” might trigger associated hurtful emotions of feeling rejected or not wanted, it is also influenced by the biological history of humans surviving better in community tribes than on our own in the wild.
 In any case, to feel secure we will have to overcome these historical patterns in our beliefs and nervous system either way.
 In short, there are multiple factors as to why we might feel unsafe in our relationship, and what we need to work through to create a feeling of safety.

 One challenge is that the feeling of “safe” is sometimes generated from opposing dynamics, and this can create conflict.